keenanwoodall/Deform/README.md

 [![](https://img.shields.io/twitter/follow/keenanwoodall.svg?label=Follow&style=social)](https://twitter.com/intent/follow?screen_name=keenanwoodall)

 # Deform
 A fully-featured deformer system for Unity.
-Deform is multi-threaded with the Job System, compiled with Burst and calculated using the Mathematics library.
+Deform is multi-threaded with the Job System, compiled with Burst and calculations are done using the Mathematics library.

 ## Features
 - :zap: Lightning fast!